akeneo/pim-helpcenter/content/updates/04-2020/2-associations-updates.md

 :::

 We now display the **total number of associations per product or product model nearby the `Associations` tab** when you are on your product form.
-You can now quickly see the number of associations for your products.
+You can now see the number of associations for your products at a glance.

 We also show you the **total number of associations per association type**, when you are on your product associations page.